Bundling CSS in a custom HTML plug-in

 com.example.html5.custom.css) that creates a new transformation type:

-The html5-custom-css transformation includes a custom CSS file and sets three parameters to integrate the custom stylesheet in the generated HTML5 output.
+The html5-custom-css transformation includes a custom CSS file and sets four parameters to integrate the custom stylesheet in the generated HTML5 output.
 These parameter settings make the following changes:

-Ensure that the custom .css file is copied to the output directory by setting args.copycss to yes.
+Ensure that the CSS file is copied to the output directory by setting args.copycss to yes.

-Set the relative path for .css files in the output folder with args.csspath.
+Set the destination path for CSS files in the output folder with args.csspath.

-All three parameters are set in the Ant script (build.xml).
+All four parameters are set in the Ant script (build.xml).

 - In the plugins directory, create a directory named com.example.html5.custom.css.